Volunteering With Us: A Quick Guide

 Deployed at the beginning of the field season and serviced throughout (October–May), camera traps will monitor Dhofar’s unique assemblage of medium- and large-bodied mammals.
 These umbrella species are key indicators of ecosystem health, and long-term data will reveal patterns in abundance of individually identifiable species like leopards, overall species richness and occupancy, and how these vary seasonally and long-term.

 Using permanent point-centred quarter transects, the vegetation sampling protocol provides repeatable, low-bias data on woody plant species composition, frequency, density, and structure.
 Quadrats will also be used to assess herbaceous vegetation.
 The cloud forest in Dhofar plays an essential hydrological role by capturing moisture from the khareef fog, recharging soil and groundwater supplies.
-It is threatened by overstocking of livestock, making long-term monitoring critical and essential.
+It is threatened by overstocking of camels and cattle, making long-term monitoring essential.

 Mostela boxes are compact boxes fitted with short-focal-length camera traps, designed to record small mammals, reptiles, and other species as they pass through.
 Baited or unbaited, these boxes provide valuable data on species richness, diversity, and occupancy.